lando/core-next/docs/landofile/services.md

 That said Docker and Docker Compose are the default Lando 4 build engine and orchestrator, respectively.
 :::

-As noted above L337 extends the Docker Compose 3 spec with Dockerfile stuff.
+As noted above **L**ando Specification **337** extends the Docker Compose 3 spec with Dockerfile stuff.
 That means that everything in both of those specs is supported by default.
 So this is a valid Landofile:

 ***Landofile***
 ```yaml